-Gavin Jones Electrical offers a full electrical package for landlords of domestic, commercial and industrial properties.
+Gavin Jones Electrical are Electricians in Northampton offering a full electrical package for landlords of domestic, commercial and industrial properties.
 We work closely with property management companies and private landlords across all sectors, providing a reactive response to emergencies, carrying out planned maintenance and testing.

 -Electrical testing (fixed wiring, electrical installation condition report)